ColinConduff/GeoSparqlViz3/README.md

 == [GeoSparqlViz3](http://usgs-ybother.srv.mst.edu/geosparql/)

 === Overview
- * Visualize and analyze linked geospatial data
+ * A Ruby on Rails web app for visualizing and analyzing linked geospatial data
  * Create sparql queries and sparql endpoints
  * Visualize Well-Known Text response data as map layers
  * Use and create graphical user interfaces for querying linked data